shekhargulati/java8-the-missing-tutorial/es/08-date-time-api.md

 }
 ```

-There are similar `plus*` variants for adding days, months, weeks to the value.
+There are similar `plus*()` variants for adding days, months, weeks to the value.

-Similar to `plus` methods there are `minus` methods that allow you minus year, days, months from a `LocalDate` instance.
+Similar to `plus*()` methods there are `minus()` methods that allow you minus year, days, months from a `LocalDate` instance.

 ```java
 LocalDate today = LocalDate.now();
 LocalDate yesterday = today.minusDays(1);
 ```

-> Just like LocalDate LocalTime and LocalDateTime also provide similar `plus*` and `minus*` methods.
+> Just like LocalDate, LocalTime and LocalDateTime also provide similar `plus*()` and `minus*()` methods.

 ### List all Kalam's birthdate DayOfWeek

-For this use-case, we will create an infinite stream of `LocalDate` starting from the Kalam's date of birth using the `Stream.iterate` method. `Stream.iterate` method takes a starting value and a function that allows you to work on the initial seed value and return another value.
+For this use-case, we will create an infinite stream of `LocalDate` starting from the Kalam's date of birth using the `Stream.iterate()` method.
+This method takes a starting value and a function that allows you to work on the initial seed value and return another value.
 We just incremented the year by 1 and return next year birthdate.
 Then we transformed `LocalDate` to `DayOfWeek` to get the desired output value.
 Finally, we limited our result set to the provided limit and collected Stream result into a List.

 ```java
 public List<DayOfWeek> allBirthDateDayOfWeeks(int limit) {